Build a Reusable Prompt Library with Jinja2 Templates and Version Control

 A/B Testing Prompts — Measuring What Actually Works

 This is where most prompt engineering efforts fall apart.
 Teams tweak prompts based on gut feeling, test on three examples, and declare victory.
-In my experience, the prompt that "feels better" when you read it is wrong about 40% of the time.
-You need systematic A/B testing with actual metrics.
+The prompt that "feels better" when you read it is wrong about 40% of the time — you need systematic comparison with actual metrics.

 The expert-role variant scores higher on average.
-In production, you would let this run for a statistically significant number of samples before declaring a winner.
-A common mistake is calling the experiment after 10 data points — random variation can easily mislead you with that few samples.
+In production, let this run for a statistically significant number of samples before declaring a winner.
+A common mistake is calling the experiment after 10 data points — random variation can easily mislead with that few samples.

 Write a function called get_winner that takes a PromptExperiment object and returns the name of the variant with the highest mean score.
 If a variant has no results, skip it.
 Use the experiment object already defined above.
 Print the winner name.